PACS: What It Is and How It Works Together With Radiology Information Systems (RIS)

 The Benefits of Combining PACS Software With RIS

-Radiologists have a special interest for using PACS software.
+Radiologists have a special interest in using PACS software.

 - Consider how radiology PACS are often arranged beside a radiology information system or RIS.